Adiksuu/ValidAuth/README.md

 - Inspired by the need for better authentication validation in modern web apps
 - Built with ❤️ for the JavaScript community
+- Common password list curated from security research and breach databases

 ## 📞 Support